anfederman/breadcrumb_learn/breadcrumb/need_to_know.md

     ssh ubuntu@10.42.0.1

-Of course names can be used for the host but above a simple IP address is used.
+Of course, names can be used for the host, but a simple IP address is used in the example above.
 The default password for shipped units is  ```ubuntu```

-Although the host computer has a robust file system less chance of file system corruption is always possible if the Linux system is shutdown in a clean way.
+Although the host computer has a robust file system, less chance of file system corruption is always possible if the Linux system is shutdown in a clean way.
 When connected to the robot with an SSH console this is how to reboot (-r) or completely halt (-h) the robot to do a clean power off.
 Below is the full halt which will ask for root password that is ```ubuntu``` as shipped from factory.

     sudo shutdown -h now